DIY Velvet Pumpkins That Look Store-Bought (But Are So Easy to Make!)

 These whimsical velvet pumpkins are so fun to make! 😍

 They look so cute grouped together for a festive centerpiece or on a large tray or bowl.
-Grab a group of friends, and make this as a fun fall craft activity!
+Grab a group of friends, and make this a fun fall craft activity!

 As you probably already know, Amazon has everything – including trendy, handmade velvet pumpkins.
 If you’re looking for quick shipping and gorgeous fall decor, this listing fits the bill!